 The list of Department for Work and Pensions agencies and business organisations includes:

-Use this information to contact the Independent Case Examiner.
-You should explain what happened, and when, and then follow the procedure given to you.
+Use this information to contact the Independent Case Examiner to complain about DWP services.
+You will need to explain exactly what happened, and when, and then follow the procedure given to you.

 Independent Case Examiner

 PO Box 209

 Outside UK: +44 151 221 6500

 Fax: 0151 221 6601